pyzahl/Gxsm4/plug-ins/hard/RPSPMC/README.md

 GXSM -- Gnome X Scanning Microscopy: A multi-channel image and vector-probe data acquisition and visualization system designed for SPM techniques (STM,AFM..).
 A plug-in interface allows any user add-on data-processing and special hardware and instrument support.

-Complete FPGA level SPM control.
+This is a experimental complete all on one FPGA level SPM control.

 All latest stable software is available now via GIT:
 (Gxsm4 Beta currently) https://github.com/pyzahl/Gxsm4

-or Live Demo/Install CD (with GXSM3):
+or Live Demo/Install CD (with stable GXSM3): http://www.ventiotec.de/linux/GXSM-Linux.iso
-http://www.ventiotec.de/linux/GXSM-Linux.iso

 GXSM Web Site: http://gxsm.sf.net